 Flip Unitrust — A flip unitrust combines the benefits of a net income unitrust with those of a standard unitrust.
 The trust functions like a net income trust until the funding asset (real estate or another asset) is sold by the trustee or until a specific date chosen by you (for example, your date of retirement).
 The trust then “flips” to a straight unitrust, and the beneficiary(ies) begins receiving payments based on the percent payout rate selected when the trust was created.

-Annuity Trust (CRAT) — This trust pays the same fixed amount for the entire trust term – between 5% and 7% of the trust’s funding value — regardless of the changing value of the trust assets.
+Annuity Trust (CRAT) — This trust pays a scheduled fixed amount for the entire trust term regardless of the changing value of the trust assets.
 Additions may not be made to this type of trust.